eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 - Stored Verification(8b): Services may optionally store information derived from the Proof of Age in the user's account, allowing the user to bypass repeated verification for future visits or purchases, streamlining the user experience.
-In this case, authentication methods such as WebAuthN should be utilised to ensure secure access while enabling the user to choose and a pseudonym, preserving privacy.
+In this case, authentication methods such as WebAuthN should be utilised to ensure secure access while enabling the user to choose a pseudonym, preserving privacy.
 Risks in case of the device sharing should be considered.

 ## 2.5 Constraints